 - Animal statue 3 for K1000 ($14.50 NZD)

-- USD $100 per night for average hotel with pool and security.
+- USD $100 per night for an average hotel with pool and security.
 Our hotel also offered free filtered tap water which was very useful.

 - Women are expected to dress modestly.
 Ensure you have comfortable clothes that cover your shoulders and knees

 - Avoid walking through the public parks, there is a large number of homeless people in the park, so best to avoid for your safety.
-Sadly I would also avoid walking alone, especially as a women.
+Sadly I would also avoid walking alone, especially as a woman.
 For the few minutes I was separated from Alisdair, I received unwanted attention and comments

 - Be mindful where you withdraw cash.
 Ensure there is a security guard monitoring the ATM